pyer/BlueKey/README.md

 # BlueKey
-Bootable USB key
-Of course, such a key boots on Linux.
+This project describes how to make a Linux bootable USB key.
 I call it Blue Key because I test this project with a blue key.

-### Requirements
+#### Requirements
 Creating a Blue USB key on Ubuntu requires parted, syslinux and xz-utils packages. gzip can be used instead of xz.
 I'll check it later.

-### How to list USB keys ?
+## How to list USB keys ?
-ls -l /dev/disk/by-id/*usb*
+`ls -l /dev/disk/by-id/*usb*`

-### How to create a bootable USB key ?
+## How to create a bootable USB key ?
 Assume USB key is /dev/sdb device and current working directory is where this README is.

 #### Format the key